andersfugmann/T2-Debian-Kernel/README.md

 Debian kernel with Apple T2 patches built-in.
 Kernels are build on debian unstable.

-The kernels are based on [T5 Ubuntu kernels](https://github.com/t2linux/T2-Ubuntu-Kernel).
+The kernels are based on [T2 Ubuntu kernels](https://github.com/t2linux/T2-Ubuntu-Kernel).
-The build periodically (6h) checks for changes and in case of a change, grabs build parameters (kernel version) patches and driver repositories.
+The build periodically (6h) checks for changes and in case of a change, grabs build parameters, patches and driver repositories to build a new set of debian packages.

 ## Installation